Skip to content

 Entrance Floor and Cellar

-The entrance floor is divided into two rooms by a post or plank wall – a layout typical of interior spaces during the High and Late Middle Ages.
+The entrance floor is divided into two rooms by a post-and-plank wall – a layout typical of interior spaces during the High and Late Middle Ages.

-Passing through the wooden post wall of the ground floor, one enters the heated chamber, where a wall chimney can be lit.
+Passing through the post-and-plank wall, one enters the heated chamber, where a wall chimney can be lit.
 The room is illuminated by a narrow slit window and was used as a private living chamber.

 A solid timber staircase in the antechamber leads to the main residential floor above.